• Skip to primary navigation

 • Add the onion, carrots and celery to the pot, stirring occasionally until soft and lightly browned, about 5 minutes.

-• Add garlic, ginger, spices and ½ tsp salt, stirring until fragrant, about 1 minute.
+• Add garlic, ginger, spices and ½ teaspoon salt, stirring until fragrant, about 1 minute.
 Add tomato paste, cook until lightly caramelized, about one minute.
 Add water, turn up heat and bring to a boil, season with remaining salt.
 Carefully return chicken to pot, reduce heat and simmer, partially covered for 35-40 minutes or until chicken is fully cooked.

 • Remove chicken from soup and shred with two forks.
 Return chicken to pot, add chickpeas and lemon juice.
 Serve with chopped cilantro.